 - the person intentionally causes the death of a law enforcement officer who is in the line of duty.

-- Hiding in the bushes outside of an “ex’s” home and then shooting the person as he walks towards the front door.
+- Hiding in the bushes outside an “ex’s” home, shooting the person as he walks towards the front door.

 - Robbing a store and killing a person while trying to leave the crime scene.